DoctorKhan/The-Social-Game-Book/src/20_part/09_war_room_discovery_ancient_playbook.md

 *As they packed up their materials, the four investigators realized they had crossed a threshold.
 They were no longer just observing the fragmentation of human community—they were actively working to heal it.
 Their investigation had become a form of resistance.*

 *The ancient playbook was powerful, but it had a weakness: it only worked when people couldn't see it clearly.
-And now, for the first time in history, they had the tools to make it visible to everyone.*
+Their next task was to map out exactly how this playbook was being deployed in the modern world to dismantle the very pillars of community they had just uncovered.*